gantaki/SpineParticleExporter/README.md

 - **Context Pattern**: SettingsContext (model) + ViewportContext (ephemeral UI state)
 - **DRY Components**: Reusable form fields (LabeledNumber, LabeledSelect, RangeCurveCombo, etc.)

+When designing and implementing this system, apply SOLID as follows:

+Single Responsibility Principle (SRP)
+Treat each module as responsible for exactly one well-defined concern (e.g., emission logic, curve evaluation, range sampling, serialization).
+Avoid mixing unrelated responsibilities inside a single class, function, or file.

+Open/Closed Principle (OCP)
+Design curves, ranges, and similar behaviors so they can be extended (e.g., by adding new curve types, distribution strategies, or modifiers) without changing existing code.
+Prefer plug-in style registries, strategy objects, or configuration-driven behavior over hardcoded branching.

+Liskov Substitution Principle (LSP)
+Avoid deep inheritance hierarchies.
+Do not rely on subclasses that weaken or break the expected behavior of their base.
+Prefer composition and clearly defined interfaces so that any implementation can be substituted without changing client code semantics.

+Interface Segregation Principle (ISP)
+Expose small, focused interfaces or hooks instead of one large, monolithic API.
+Each consumer should depend only on the methods/events it actually uses (e.g., separate interfaces for sampling, updating, rendering, exporting).

+Dependency Inversion Principle (DIP)
+High-level components must depend on abstractions (contexts, interfaces, configuration objects), not concrete implementations.
+Inject dependencies (e.g., random source, time provider, math/curve engine, export backend) via constructors or context objects so implementations can be swapped or mocked without modifying core logic.

 ## Project Structure

 ```